-Throughout the past decade and a half, brain research has been a rising interest among philanthropists.
-In 2003, Microsoft co-founder Paul Allen gave $200 million to establish a new Seattle-based nonprofit devoted to accelerating understanding of the human brain and its diseases.
+In recent years, brain research has been a rising interest among philanthropists.
+For instance, Microsoft co-founder Paul Allen donated $200 million in 2003 to establish a Seattle-based nonprofit aimed at accelerating understanding of the human brain and its diseases.
 Among other projects, the Allen Institute for Brain Science produced interactive atlases of the mouse brain and the human brain, which have become staple tools for scientists worldwide.

 In 2012, Allen pledged an additional $300 million to the institute, allowing it to increase its staff to 350 employees and to undertake deeper studies in three areas: how the brain processes information; what the basic structures of brain function are; and what goes wrong in brain cells to create neurological disorders.
 Freed of the need to repeatedly apply for federal grants, and working in teams more like an Internet firm or corporate lab, Institute researchers have made rapid progress in their chosen fields.
 When the federal government launched a $100 million human-brain initiative in 2013, Allen Institute researchers provided shape to the plan.

 In 2017, Paul Allen funded a new center focused specifically on understanding how the human brain developed so fast and so far over the last 50,000 years.
 This new effort, based at Boston Children’s Hospital, was launched with a $10 million grant, expandable to $30 million as it yields fruit.
 Identifying genes crucial to our brain evolution will be a particular goal.